amarpawar/algorithms/KMP-Pattern_Search_Algorithm/README.md

 In naive solution, suppose if we start comparing the pattern from i<sup>th</sup> index of the text and there is a mismatch, we move our pointer back to (i+1)<sup>st</sup> index and start comparing the pattern again.

 With KMP algorithm, while iterating the text if there is a mismatch we don't have to move our pointer back.
-KMP achives this by using LPS (Longest Prefix which is also a suffix) array.
+KMP achieves this by using LPS (Longest Prefix which is also a Suffix) array.